Tomin1/oggopus-embedded/opus-embedded/sys/README.md

 License
 -------
 This crate is BSD licensed just like libopus.
-See COPYING and COPYING.libopus for more infomation.
+See COPYING and COPYING.libopus for more information.
 Dependency crates have their own licenses.